tandryukha/dropshipping-irondust/docs/feature-flags.md

 Runtime-configurable feature toggles managed by the backend.
 Values are stored in Postgres (`feature_flags` table) and can be changed via HTTP API using the admin key.

+Defaults

+- On first run, the table is auto-created, and default flags are seeded:
+  - `ai_search = true`

 Flag table

 | Name | Default | Description | How to set (admin) | How to read |